-Place the backfill equally on both sides of the structure in 8-inch uncompacted lifts, thoroughly compacting each to a minimum 90% density per AASHTO T-180.
+Place the backfill equally on both sides of the structure in 8-inch uncompacted lifts, thoroughly compacting each lift(s) to a minimum 90% density per AASHTO T-180.
 Backfill lift(s) shall be placed symmetrically on each side, with no side to side differential exceeding 24".
 Such compacted lift(s) must extend to the limits shown on the plans on each side of the structure, or to the side of a trench, or to the natural ground line.

 A frequent problem during backfilling is having the material dumped in piles around the structure.
 It is the responsibility of the contractor to ensure that these piles get evenly spread so that there is a maximum depth of 8 inches of loose lifts.
 If the filling crew works too fast, the compaction crew never has a chance to adequately compact the first material before more is placed in the trench.
+Please see Figure 5 on the right, and Figures 6 and 7 on the next page, for proper guidance.

-Backfill must be placed and fully compacted to the minimum cover level as indicated on the plans before the structure is subjected to highway loads.
+Backfill must be placed and fully compacted to the minimum cover level as indicated on the plans before the structure is subjected to its design live load or highway loads.
 When dealing with construction equipment that may exceed legal highway loads, an extra thickness of compacted fill, beyond that required for minimum cover, is required.
-See construction loads on page 17.
+See construction loads on page 19.